elbitapmoC/gh-topic-exploration/README.md

 1. Open project in terminal or text editor of choice.
 1. Run `npm install`
 1. Create a .env file to access.
-   - At the root create a file > name it: '.env.local'
+   - At the root create a file > name it: `.env.local`
+      - PLEASEEEE make sure this file name is correct!
+      - Otherwise the content will not load up when you search.
+(I came across this issue while testing.)
-   - Update the content in the file to: `GITHUB_ACCESS_TOKEN = "PASTE KEY HERE"`
+   - Update the content in the file to: `GITHUB_ACCESS_TOKEN = PASTE_KEY_HERE`
    - Save
 1. Run `npm run dev`
 1. Finally, load up `http://localhost:3000` and have fun and enjoy the Github explorer!